lisihang1401443109/MiniPLM/README.md

 ```

 #### KD Across Model Families
-To distill the knowledge of QWen models to Mamba or LLaMA3.1, first prepare the `config.json` and tokenization-related files in `checkpoints/mamba/130M` and `checkpoints/llama3.1/212M`, which can be downloaded from [our huggingface hub](https://huggingface.co/collections/MiniLLM/miniplm-6712c0fdf09ef7e8da7d39bd).
-Then, convert the QWen tokenization to the target tokenization:
+To distill the knowledge of Qwen models to Mamba or LLaMA3.1, first prepare the `config.json` and tokenization-related files in `checkpoints/mamba/130M` and `checkpoints/llama3.1/212M`, which can be downloaded from [our huggingface hub](https://huggingface.co/collections/MiniLLM/miniplm-6712c0fdf09ef7e8da7d39bd).
+Then, convert the Qwen tokenization to the target tokenization:
 ```bash
 bash scripts/tools/convert_tokenization/convert_tokenization_qwen_mamba.sh /PATH/TO/MiniPLM
 bash scripts/tools/convert_tokenization/convert_tokenization_qwen_llama3_1.sh /PATH/TO/MiniPLM